geomagpy/MARTAS/README.md

 To schedule such monitoring use crontab e.g.
         5  *  *  *  *  /usr/bin/python3 /home/cobs/MARTAS/app/monitor.py -c /etc/martas/archivemonitor.cfg -n ARCHIVEMONITOR -j logfile  > /dev/NULL 2&>1

+#### 7.2.3 file date monitoring

+To apply monitoring to watch for recent files in a directory change the following lines within the monitor.cfg configuration file:

+        basedirectory      :   /home/user/datadirectory
+        defaultthreshold   :   600

+The above example will scan the directory '/home/user/datadirectory' and check if a file younger then '600' seconds is present.
+(Ignorelist is not yet working)

+To schedule such monitoring use crontab e.g.
+        5  *  *  *  *  /usr/bin/python3 /home/cobs/MARTAS/app/monitor.py -c /etc/martas/uploadmonitor.cfg -n UPLOADMONITOR -j datafile  > /dev/NULL 2&>1

 ### 7.3 Sending notifications